Ahmed-Ishiba/WRO2025-pythons-team/README.md

 ## Software:
-In this section I will also only provide overview on code and thought process since line-by-line documentation can be found in the Software directory.
+In this section I will also only provide overview on code and thought process since line-by-line documentation can be found in the [Software directory](/Software/).

   ### Brief overview:
   For our software and programming I divided it into 3 sections:
   - Wall tracking
   -  Obstacle Avoidance
+  -  Corner detection
   -  Parking
 1. Wall Tracking:
    For wall tracking I calculated wall area difference that camera sees and wall difference measured from ultrasonic sensors then used sensor fusion to get accurate data that    I then passed to a PID controller to center the robot all processed on the raspberry pi 5.